lisahlmsch/work_samples/README.md

 [-> files](https://github.com/lisahlmsch/work_samples/tree/master/natural%20language%20processing)

+## NLP Word Prediction
+This folder contains the Milestone Report for the Coursera Data Science Capstone project.
+The goal of this project is to create a text-prediction web application with R Shiny, that predicts the next word based on previous input using a natural language processing model.

 ## Stream processing
 I create a stream processing application using the AWR.Kinesis R package's daemon + Redis to record the overall amount of coins exchanged on Binance (per symbol) in the most recent micro-batch.
 Then I created a Jenkins job that reads from this Redis cache and prints the overall value (in USD) of the transactions -- based on the coin prices reported by the Binance API at the time of request.